-- Toyota 4×4 Trucks 1985-and earlier – The keys that make these types of trucks EMP ready are they solid front axle and a carbureted 22R motor.
+- Toyota 4×4 Trucks 1985-and earlier – The key factors that make these types of trucks EMP ready are a solid front axle and a carbureted 22R motor.
 It’s a simple setup, but when it comes to withstanding a pulse, these will do it.
 And the best part is, these trucks are known to perform better under pressure.

 - American made Pre-1980 trucks, SUVS, and commercial vehicles – American truck motors were built very simple pre 1980.
 When it comes to choosing the right type of truck to use after an EMP, follow this rule of thumb: The simpler the motor, the better.
 American trucks can withstand and handle the duty of a bug out vehicle.

 - Dune Buggy – These are not on fun, but they are awesome bug out vehicles that will withstand an EMP.

 - Pre-1980 Jeep – Jeeps are iconic for survival.
 They will make great bug out vehicles and can double as daily duty vehicles.